Web Update Wizard - FAQ

 8. Start with a simple script and add to it one line at a time.
 Test on each added line.

 9. Ensure that your test environment is set up correctly - i.e. you start with the correct versions of files, folder contents etc..
-If you see inconsistent behaviour from the Web Update Wizard between tests then this is the most likely cause.
+If you see inconsistent behaviour from the Software Update Wizard between tests then this is the most likely cause.

 10. See also: Problem solving.